exyi/pg2parquet/README.md

           [default: 18]

       --decimal-precision <DECIMAL_PRECISION>
           How many decimal digits are allowed in numeric/DECIMAL column.
-By default 38, the largest value which fits in 128 bits
+By default 38, the largest value which fits in 128 bits.
+If <= 9, the column is stored as INT32; if <= 18, the column is stored as INT64; otherwise BYTE_ARRAY

           [default: 38]